koushik2299/Diamond-Price-Prediction/README.md

 The dataset used for this project consists of information about various diamonds, including their carat weight, cut quality, color, clarity, and other characteristics.
 Each diamond in the dataset is labeled with its corresponding price.
 The dataset will be used for training and evaluating the machine learning model.

-The dataset used in this project can be found at [link to dataset].

 ## Dependencies